 Mali committed to: promote dialogue within the Council to make it more efficient in the execution of its mandate; cooperate with the Council’s mechanisms; present its period reports to Treaty Bodies on time; support the active participation of NGOs and civil society representatives in the work of the Council; encourage other States to ratify the core human rights conventions and respect their obligations; reinforce democracy, good governance and human rights through bilateral and multilateral cooperation, in particular through the UN; promote the development of human rights legislation; and promote human rights education.

 An analysis of steps taken by Mali in fulfilment of its international level pledges shows that it has participated in only 4% of panel discussions, 12% of interactive dialogues and 8% of general debates.
-Regarding cooperation with Special Procedures, Mali facilitated 4 out of 7 visit requests.
+Regarding cooperation with Special Procedures, Mali facilitated around half of visit requests.
 Mali is Party to all the core conventions, although its periodic reports tend to be overdue or submitted late.